 Leveraging the Numerosity Effect to Influence Perceived Expensiveness of Virtual Items

-Previous research has documented that people use price numerosity as a cue to evaluate the expensiveness of a product in real life (e.g., a product seems more expensive when its price is presented in Japanese yen which is higher in numerosity than in US dollars which are lower in numerosity).
-We conducted four experiments to investigate the numerosity effect in virtual worlds, i.e., massive multiplayer online games (MMOs) where players can exchange real money for game currency based on an exchange rate in order to purchase virtual items.
-We theorized that players may use either price numerosity or exchange rate as a cue to make a judgment of product expensiveness, depending on the salience of the exchange rate.
-When the exchange rate is not salient (e.g., exchange rate is not mentioned or players have sufficient game currency in their account), players consider a virtual item as more expensive if the price is high (vs. low) in numerosity.
-However, when the exchange rate is salient (e.g., exchange rate is mentioned and no additional information indicates it is irrelevant), they consider a virtual item as cheaper if the price is high (vs. low) in numerosity.
-In the latter case, numerosity increases players’ purchase intention of non-social, but not social, virtual items through the mediating effect of perceived expensiveness.
-Our notable findings contribute to the existing literature on numerosity and provide guidance for the design of virtual currency systems.
+Selling virtual items (e.g., clothing, weapons, or virtual furniture) serves as one of the major revenue sources for online game operators.
+Therefore, exploring what specific factors and design attributes may affect the sales of virtual items has become an important issue.
+This research draws upon prior studies on currency numerosity, contextualizing them to online game contexts to develop several theory-based predictions about how online game currency numerosity affects players’ perceived expensiveness and consequently their purchase intention of virtual items.
+To test these predictions, we conducted six experiments that investigate numerosity effects in massive multiplayer online games (MMOs) where players can exchange real money for game currency based on an exchange rate in order to purchase virtual items.
+Results indicate: 1) when the game currency exchange rate is not salient (e.g., game currency exchange rate is not mentioned or players have sufficient game currency in their account), players consider a virtual item as more expensive if the price is high (vs. low) in numerosity; but 2) when the game currency exchange rate is salient (e.g., game currency exchange rate is mentioned and no additional information indicates that it is irrelevant), players consider a virtual item as cheaper if the price is high (vs. low) in numerosity; in addition, 3) in the latter case, numerosity increases players’ purchase intention of non-social, but not social, virtual items through the mediating effect of perceived expensiveness.
+Our notable findings contribute to the existing literature on numerosity and provide guidance for the design of virtual currency systems in MMOs.

 Suggested Citation: Suggested Citation